BJerdon/university-web-application/README.md

 ![image](https://github.com/BJerdon/university-web-application/assets/133431472/4c8a3a42-0ec0-4ede-abc6-33f12379eea0)

 ## Phase 5 Building and Implementing an EC2 Auto Scaling Group
+The final step toward creating a functional and scalable university web server is creating an EC2 Auto Scaling Group.
+This Auto Scaling Group will observer the work load on each EC2 instance and if one becomes overworked, a new EC2 instance is created and the workload is redistributed evenly.
+Likewise, if an EC2 instance isn't being worked at all it is removed in order to save money.
++

 ## Phase 6 Testing our Infrastructure Against High Internet Traffic